nim-lang/website/jekyll/_posts/2021-03-10-fusion-and-pattern-matching.md

 ## Flow macro implementation

-Out first stage would be processing of all input into `FlowStage`.
+Our first stage would be processing the input into a `FlowStage`.
-We already have a way to extract the data from input AST - using pattern matching.
+We already have a way to extract the data from the input AST - using pattern matching.

 ```nim
 macro flow(arg, body: untyped): untyped =